 - These are the silicone ice pop molds that I used.
 They're made from food grade silicone, each ice cream pop is about 3" tall, and they come with 100 popsicle sticks.

 It's usually in the international aisle of most grocery stores near the kosher food.
 Sometimes it comes in a jar like peanut butter, other times it comes in cardboard-y type container with plastic lid, and sometimes it comes in a squeeze bottle.
 Make sure you're getting 100% tahini paste, not tahini sauce or anything where the tahini is diluted.
-You can also buy it online from Seed + Mill, Soom Foods, or on Amazon.
+You can also buy reputable brands like Seed + Mill, Soom Foods, and SoCo online.

 It's so good in salad dressings and sandwiches — mix with a bit of lemon juice, salt, and pepper.
 You can also spread it on toast or eat it on crackers.
 It's very good!